Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of Aggressive Risk Portfolio is 53 days, which is lower, thus better compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average time in days below previous high water mark of 53 days in the last 5 years of Aggressive Risk Portfolio, we see it is relatively smaller, thus better in comparison to the benchmark SPY (122 days)

 • Looking at average days under water in of 74 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (178 days).